Two Influence Maximization Games on Graphs Made Temporal: Temporal Voronoi games

-In particular, using \cref{thm:shrinking_equivalence}, we can transfer \cref{thm:shrink} and \cref{thm:shrinkc} to temporal Voronoi games: \begin{corollary} There is a monotonically shrinking temporal path~$\Pp$ and a monotonically shrinking temporal cycle $\Cc$ both consisting of two layers such that there is no Nash equilibrium in $\Vor(\Pp,2)$ and no Nash equilibrium in $\Vor(\Cc,2)$. \end{corollary}
+\begin{corollary} There is a monotonically shrinking temporal path~$\Pp$ and a monotonically shrinking temporal cycle $\Cc$ both consisting of two layers such that there is no Nash equilibrium in $\Vor(\Pp,2)$ and no Nash equilibrium in $\Vor(\Cc,2)$. \end{corollary}